 Colorectal cancer is the third most common form of cancer and the second leading cancer killer in the United States; yet, it is preventable and curable.
 For those people at risk for colon or rectal cancer, the most important factor in a successful outcome is early detection.

 If surgery is necessary, our specialty surgeons—experienced in modern cancer surgery techniques—are adept at providing positive outcomes and smooth recoveries.
 A permanent colostomy, a major concern for most patients, is now usually avoided.

 Research performed at OHSU reveals that colonoscopy screening is the best means for early detection of colon cancer.
-The long, thin, flexible tube with a tiny video camera used to examine the colon transmits detailed images to help identify precancerous colonic neoplasms.
-Colonoscope screening can also biopsy suspect polyp growths.
+A long, thin, flexible tube with a tiny video camera is used to examine the colon, which transmits detailed images to help identify precancerous colonic neoplasms.
+Colonoscopy screening can also biopsy suspect polyp growths.

 OHSU Digestive Health Center provides diagnosis and treatment for anorectal disorders, including hemorrhoids, complex anal fistulas, infections, fecal incontinence and cancer.
 Our physicians are involved in the development of a number of diagnostic technologies, including ultrasound for staging rectal cancers.
 Rectal ultrasound creates images of the pelvic area, the rectal wall and tumor size and depth to characterize the stages of growth and guide treatment recommendations.
 Ultrasound can also be used to characterize the structure of the anal sphincter muscles in patients with incontinence.

 The philosophy of using combined modalities, including integrating the latest immune therapy drugs with surgical techniques, is especially beneficial to patients with anal and rectal cancer.
 Radiation and medical oncologists utilize the newest techniques and medications available to treat anal and rectal cancer.